mack-aroni/javascript-webcrawler/README.md

 npm start (url)
 ```
 in the terminal. <br />

-To view page structure open index.html in a liveserver
+To view page structure graph open index.html in a liveserver